-Matthew Grant, a specialist employment lawyer in Eastbourne, identified that Shona’s redundancy was unfair and discriminatory.
-Although we could not demonstrate that the College has deliberately scored her negatively because of her successive maternity leaves, we demonstrated to the Head of HR that:
+Our specialist Employment Law Team in Eastbourne identified that Shona’s redundancy was unfair and discriminatory.
+Although we could not demonstrate that the College had deliberately scored her negatively because of her successive maternity leaves, we demonstrated to the Head of HR that:

 We managed to secure funding from Shona’s legal expenses insurer so that we could assist her in bringing a grievance to ensure an improved redundancy package.